 Additionally, a gray base coat has several benefits.
 For instance, it delivers a more uniform color, a better touch-up, and a superior hide.

 Also, it saves money and time because it gives an accurate coat in fewer coats.

 How Soon Do You Have to Paint After Priming?

 You can paint the surface as soon as the primer dries.
-However, it would be best to avoid painting too early or much later.
+However, avoiding painting too early or much later would be best.